Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is included in the name, you can use a heat pump for AC.
-It works by shifting heat instead of making it (furnaces burn fuel to generate heat) which is why it can be used as a dual function system.
-It’s true that heat pumps can be very efficient, but most air conditioners are similar in terms of energy efficiency.
-Just look at these two luxury level systems from Lennox.
+Although heat is part of the name, you can use a heat pump for cooling.
+It works by transferring heat instead of generating it (the way a furnace does) which is why it can be used as a heating and cooling system.
+It’s true that heat pumps can be very efficient, although most air conditioners are about equal in terms of energy efficiency.
+Just compare these two top of the line cooling systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency scale for air conditioners, and the bigger the number, the more efficient it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency varies depending on the model.
-On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
-It tells you how efficient the system is at heating.
-Notice from these examples by looking at the SEER rating, air conditioners are about equal, if not superior depending on the AC you choose.
-The largest difference between the two is that heat pumps can also heat your home while an AC can’t.
+SEER is an efficiency guideline for air conditioning systems, and the larger the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is specially for heat pumps.
+It tells you how efficient the unit is at heating.
+Notice from these examples when comparing efficiency ratings, air conditioners are almost equal, if not superior depending on the system you choose.
+The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC can’t.

 Does climate matter for heat pumps?

 Heat pumps are more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 We encourage you to consult with a ACE certified HVAC technician who has experience in your area before settling on a heat pump.
 If the equipment just isn’t right for your home, you could have unnecessarily high electric bills.
 Once the temperature gets too low, it’s much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
 This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.